 I love cooking and baking with pumpkin; the flavor is subtly warm and delicious.
 Pureed pumpkin adds gorgeous color and moisture to baked goods, and a special essence that just feels like fall.
 When combined with spices like cinnamon, nutmeg, ginger and cloves, pumpkin takes on a magical quality.

-Case in point, my Pumpkin Spice Cake.
-This delicious loaf cake is the perfect treat for a Sukkot harvest-style dessert.
+Case in point, my Pumpkin Spice Cake (or quick bread, if you want to call it that).
+This delicious loaf cake is one of my favorite harvest-style desserts.
 When you bake it, your house will smell like autumn.
 It’s soft, moist, sweet, and delicious.
 Try topping a warm slice of cake with salted butter for a sweet and salty treat.
 Serve it with a steaming hot cup of your favorite tea or coffee.
 Heaven!

 Any purchase you make from Tori’s Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!

 - 1/2 cup raisins

 - 1/2 cup vegetable oil